Tuesday, March 01, 2016

 Slow down and think about it...

-With each and every shot, is a unique distance to the hole so a different club is always required.
-Long distances will require a 'wood' and (from what I can gather) they're rated W1-W9 and a 1W will achieve the greatest distances whereas the 9W might produce a more acute shot albeit with less power.
-The 'irons' feel similar to this golfing noob here at AtariCrypt but you might choose a 9I for a more acute shot when in a troubled rough spot.
+With each shot, there is a unique distance to the hole, so a different club is always required.
+Long stretches require a 'wood' and (from what I can gather) they're rated W1-W9, and a 1W will achieve the greatest distances, whereas the 9W might produce a more acute shot with less power.
+The 'irons' feel similar to me (a golfing noob), but you might choose a 9I for a more acute shot when in a troubled rough spot.

-Finally, the 'PW' is the pitching wedge and is used for those final moments when accuracy is needed to get that little white ball into the hole.
-Yes, what a golfing connoisseur I am.
-You shall also note a little pole in the ground that is casting a shadow of varying angles and lengths?
+Finally, the 'PW' is the pitching wedge and is used for those final moments when accuracy is needed to get that little ball into the hole.
+What a golfing connoisseur, I am.
+You shall also note a pole in the ground that is casting a shadow of varying angles and lengths.
 Use that to help determine the current conditions.

-Sadly, Leaderboard has no save game feature built-in but there are scorecards inside the box and mine (see the picture below) has pages filled in by the previous owner.
-I love finding stuff like this which I think is excellent as a tiny piece of ST history is preserved.
-So, here is an interesting tidbit for y'all...
+Leaderboard has no save game feature but there are many scorecards inside the box.
+One of mine (see the picture below) has its pages filled in by the previous owner.
+I love finding stuff like this!!!
+I think its great and a piece of ST history is preserved...

 I wonder who David is and how much he enjoyed the game?